 What is Postpartum Hypertension?

-Postpartum hypertension occurs when blood pressure values of 140/90mmHg are observed on more than two occasions within a four hour window after childbirth.
+Postpartum hypertension occurs when blood pressure values of 140/90mmHg and above are observed on more than two occasions within a four-hour window after childbirth.

-Severe or chronic hypertension is defined as a systolic blood pressure of 160 mmHg or more and/or diastolic blood pressure of 110 mmHg or more on 2 or more occasions between a short period of time (minutes interval).
+Severe hypertension is defined as a systolic blood pressure of 160 mmHg or more and/or diastolic blood pressure of 110 mmHg or more on 2 or more occasions repeated within a short period of time (minutes).

 Causes of Postpartum Hypertension